SurenMar/travel-breeze/README.md

 ## ML Biking Suitability Classifier

-- Fine tuned and trained a RandomForestClassifier from sklearn with **86.8%** accuracy.
+- Fine tuned and trained a RandomForestClassifier from scikit-learn with **91.8%** accuracy.
 - This classifier predicts whether riding a bike in a location at a certain month is ideal or not based on weather conditions.
 - Initial training dataset is downloaded from UCIrving's ML Repo.
 Dataset name is Seoul Bike Sharing Demand.
 - After processing, training dataset turned out to be about 1000 lines long with equal class distrubution